Stephen Jenkinson

-Stephen Jenkinson is a Canadian writer, teacher and grief literacy advocate.
+Stephen Jenkinson (born 1954) is a Canadian writer, teacher and grief literacy advocate.

 Palliative care career

 Before 2010, Jenkinson directed palliative care at Mount Sinai Hospital of Toronto, Canada.

 Orphan Wisdom

-Orphan Wisdom is a method of inquiry gathered together and wondered about primarily, but not exclusively, by Jenkinson.
-Jenkinson expresses his experience in seeing what modern Western people "suffer from most is culture failure, amnesia of ancestry and deep family story, phantom or sham rites of passage, no instruction on how to live with each other or with the world around us or with our dead or with our history."
-Orphan Wisdom wonders about the origins and consequence of this state and contending with building skills to be in the presence of this fact.
+Jenkinson founded the Orphan Wisdom School with his wife Nathalie Roy in 2010.
+“Orphan Wisdom” is what he calls a method of inquiry.
+He expresses his experience in seeing what modern Western people "suffer from most is culture failure, amnesia of ancestry and deep family story, phantom or sham rites of passage, no instruction on how to live with each other or with the world around us or with our dead or with our history."
+Orphan Wisdom is concerned with the origins and consequence of this state and contending with building skills to be in the presence of this fact.

 Orphan Wisdom's teachings push against "'death phobia' and 'grief illiteracy'" to promote acceptance of death well before death to "participate emotionally in their deaths as they participate in other big life events".

-The documentary film about Jenkinson and Orphan Wisdom, Griefwalker, was produced by the National Film Board of Canada and filmed over twelve years by Tim Wilson.
+A documentary film about Jenkinson and Orphan Wisdom, Griefwalker, was produced by the National Film Board of Canada and filmed over twelve years by Tim Wilson.

-Jenkinson founded the Orphan Wisdom School with his wife Nathalie Roy in 2010.